Workplace Romance: 3 Keys to Handling Love in the Office

-Even so, the situation reminds HR to consider: What’s the best way to respond when love is in the (office) air?
+So what’s the best way for HR to respond when love is in the (office) air?

+As these numbers show, sometimes employee relationships happen.
 So flat-out banning workplace romance probably isn’t the most feasible solution.
-You don’t want to lose valuable employees over outdated policies.
+You don’t want to lose valuable employees over outdated employee fraternization policies.

 And as an FYI, California employers can’t ban workplace romances.
-Under state law, an employee’s personal life outside of work is protected, and employers aren’t permitted to make disciplinary decisions based on after-hours conduct – including romantic relationships with co-workers.
+Under the California Labor Code, an employee’s personal life outside of work is protected, and employers aren’t permitted to make disciplinary decisions based on after-hours conduct – including romantic relationships with co-workers.
+Having said that, of course employers can prohibit inappropriate behaviors in the workplace.

 But romantic relationships in the workplace can cause issues, like:

-- claims of sexual harassment/discrimination if things end badly.
+- Claims of sexual harassment or discrimination if things end badly.

-To preempt such problems, employment law attorneys Meredith Campbell (mcampbell@shulmanrogers.com) and Joy Einstein (jeinstein@shulmanrogers.com) of the Shulman Rogers firm recommend the following strategy to handle workplace romance:
+To preempt such problems, employment law attorneys Meredith Campbell and Joy Einstein of the Shulman Rogers firm recommended the following strategy to handle workplace romance.

-- Recognize that romance in the workplace does happen.
+First, recognize that romance in the workplace does happen.
 Work is where many people spend most of their waking hours, and as the old saying goes, sometimes you love the one you’re with.
-That said, it is important to implement rules prohibiting romantic relationships in certain situations, for example, between a boss and a subordinate.
+That said, it’s important to implement rules prohibiting romantic relationships in certain situations — for example, between a boss and a subordinate.

-- If there is no power dynamic between the individuals in the relationship, your primary concern is to ensure that the relationship is and remains consensual.
+If there is no power dynamic between the individuals in the relationship, your primary concern is to ensure that the relationship is and remains consensual, Einstein said.

-- You might want to consider a signed document, often referred to as a relationship contract, a “Cupid Contract” or a love contract, that confirms both parties consent to the relationship and acknowledges that either can leave the relationship with no adverse impact at work.
+You might want to consider a signed document, often referred to as a relationship contract, a “Cupid Contract” or a love contract, that confirms both parties consent to the relationship and acknowledges that either can leave the relationship with no adverse impact at work, according to Campbell.

-Campbell and Einstein say that a well-crafted relationship contract:
+Campbell and Einstein said that a well-crafted relationship contract:

 - Prohibits retaliation of any kind.